jarviscanada/jarvis_data_eng_DeepakElango/README.md

 **Virtual Resume (Template)** [View](https://drive.google.com/drive/folders/11MYSLJYTK2ZeQLlHC3PIt5do8BzFOS-0):
 Currently designing a personal website from scratch that will feature a virtual resume.
 In addition to past projects, awards, and experiences, it will include a login system that will make each user experience unique.
-The project is being designed and implemented with HTML5, CSS3, JavaScript, jQuery, PHP, SQL, Adobe Photoshop CS2, ATOM.
+The project is being designed and implemented with *HTML5, CSS3, JavaScript, jQuery, PHP, SQL, Adobe Photoshop CS2, ATOM*.

 **Java Alarm Clock** [View](https://drive.google.com/drive/folders/1aBQZYtKl1ie6hghDBYRGUF93yGjJNuqY):
 Created a 12-hour AM/PM alarm clock that was built by using BlueJ's IDE in Java.